This post may contain affiliate links. Read the full disclosure here.

 I am a big proponent of intermittent fasting, and I have been doing it for a long time.
 I have found it to work well for me when losing the baby weight altogether, but I am careful to pair it with lots of nutrient-dense foods, protein, and clean eating to ensure my milk supply isn’t affected.
 I’ve been intermittent fasting since birth with my 4th, and I am still nursing him 14 months later (though I plan to wean him soon!).
 There are also a lot of great doctors who support intermittent fasting and even say it can help reduce extra skin (yay!!).
 I personally have found this to be TRUE!
 While breastfeeding, you can shorten your fasting window until your supply is where you want, then increase the fasting window as you are able!

 Staying active helps your body heal and get back to normal.
 Walking is very therapeutic for the body, and if you are able to jog after 6 weeks postpartum, that will help burn some of the belly fat faster!
 Walking helps your abdominals get back to working normally when you are in an upright position, which pulls them in.
 When sitting, your abdominals naturally pooch out, and that isn’t conducive to coming back together.
 Staying active and engaging your core, which is involuntary and effective while walking, is really helpful to pull those abs back in naturally.

-Building strength also helps engage your core and build the inner strength back.
+Building strength also helps engage your core and build your inner strength back.
 Squatting, lunges, chest press, glute work, and more will build supporting muscles for your posture.
 I was fortunate to find Burn Bootcamp, which is the same exercise style in my program, and I LOVED it!
 I think building strength through their workouts, which are HIIT style with strength days, really helped my core heal again after the 4th pregnancy.

-Your diet plan is KEY to shredding the fat and loose skin that is 80% of the mommy tummy:
+Your diet plan is KEY to shredding the fat and healing the loose skin that is 80% of the mommy tummy: